V-Paranoiaque/vca/INSTALL.md

 You need apache or nginx, PHP, MySQL and gettext.
 Use apache or nginx conf file from /usr/share/vca/conf to configure your access.
-Create your database and import /usr/share/vca/db/create Create database user and configure his rights.
+Create your database and import /usr/share/vca/db/create Create database's user and configure his rights.
 Modify /usr/share/vca/www/config.php and define database access.